 A barren land produces only thorns and thistles.
 However, that was not the case during Solomon's lifetime.
 The land was fertile, and all the people from one end of the region to the other, lived in peace, safety and prosperity.
 Every man had his own vine and fig tree.
 What was so significant about a man having his own vine and fig tree?
 To own a vine and a fig tree symbolized prosperity.
 To sit under one's own vine and fig tree symbolized peace, safety and security.

 Today, we too live in a fertile land; a land flowing with vines and fig trees.
-However, many people don't take the time to sit under their own vine and free tree.
+However, many people don't take the time to sit under their own vine and fig tree.
 They work hard to get material things, but they don't take the time to sit down and enjoy them.
 They keep working to get more things, and the cycle continues.